limbee/NTIRE2017/README.md

     # each image in Flickr2K_HR folder
     th png_to_t7.lua -apath $makeData -dataset Flickr2K -split true
     ```
-You can use raw .png files too.
-Please see **Training** for the details.
+You can also use .png files too.
+Please see below **Training** section for the details.

 ## Training